varnish/Varnish-Book/varnish_sysadmin.rst

 have to start a thousand threads, waiting 20ms (per pool) between each new thread is a long time to wait.

-Today, there is little risk involved in reducing the thread_pool_add_delay to 1ms.
-It will, however, reduce the startup time of 1000 threads over 2 pools from 10 seconds to half a second.
+Today, there is little risk involved in reducing the ``thread_pool_add_delay`` and the default value is 2ms.
+In earlier versions it was 20ms.
+The difference from 20ms to 2ms reduces the startup time of 1000 threads over 2 pools from 10 seconds to half a second.

 There are a few, less important parameters related to thread timing.
-The thread_pool_timeout is how long a thread is kept around when there is no work for it before it is removed.
+The ``thread_pool_timeout`` is how long a thread is kept around when there is no work for it before it is removed.
 This only applies if you have more threads than the minimum, and is rarely changed.

-An other is the thread_pool_fail_delay, which defines how long to wait after the operating system denied us a new thread before we try again.
+An other is the ``thread_pool_fail_delay``, which defines how long to wait after the operating system denied us a new thread before we try again.

 System parameters
 -----------------

-- sess_workspace - incoming HTTP header workspace (from client)
+- ``sess_workspace`` - incoming HTTP header workspace (from client)
 - Common values range from 65kB (Default) to 10MB
 - ESI typically requires exponential growth
 - Remember: It's all virtual - not physical memory.